RanjithKumar-kb/PiezoPlateSensor/README.md

 Scaling: Using Linear Interpolation ($Lerp$), the script maps the force value to the localScale of a 2D Square.

 Animation Decay: A "Return-to-Zero" algorithm is implemented in the Update loop to smoothly shrink the squares back to their original size after the hit, creating a dynamic "bounce" effect.
+Application & Use case
+1. Interactive Installation & Digital Art
+This system can be used in museums or art galleries.
+Use: Large-scale "pressure plates" on the floor or wall allow visitors to interact with a digital mural.
+Value: It turns physical movement into a visual, colorful experience, making art "touchable."
+2. Gamified Rehabilitation & Physical Therapy
+The project can be used as a medical tool to help patients recover motor skills.
+Use: Patients are asked to tap specific plates with a certain amount of "Target Force."
+Value: Because the squares in Unity grow based on force, the patient gets instant visual feedback.
+Doctors can see if the patient has enough strength or coordination in their hands or feet.
+3. Musical Instrument Interface (MIDI Controller)
+Your project is essentially the foundation of a digital drum kit.
+Use: Since you are sending "Force" (Velocity) and "ID" (Note), you can map each square to a sound.
+Value: It allows for the creation of custom, low-cost percussion instruments for musicians or hobbyists.
+4. Industrial Human-Machine Interface (HMI) Prototyping Engineers use this setup to test how humans interact with machines.
+Use: Testing "Force-Sensitive" buttons for industrial equipment where a simple "On/Off" click isn't enough.
+Value: It provides a safe, low-cost way to simulate high-tech pressure controls before manufacturing expensive hardware.
 Demo video (in tamil):https://photos.app.goo.gl/41tiEve9xkKJvMje7